Normal generators for mapping class groups: Mapping class groups

 The $\Mod(S)$-action on the homology group gives another example of a normal subgroup of $\Mod(S)$, which is in fact a normal subgroup of $\PMod(S)$.

-\begin{definition}[Torelli group] Let $S = S_{g, n}$ be a surface of genus $g$ with $n$ number of punctures.
+\begin{definition}[Torelli group] Let $S = S_{g, n}$ be a surface of genus $g$ with $n$ punctures.
 The \emph{Torelli group} $\I_{g,n }$ is the subgroup of $\PMod(S)$ consisting of elements that act trivially on the first homology $H_1(S)$. \end{definition}

-In other words, the Torelli group $\I_{g, n}$ is the kernel of the canonical homomorphism $\PMod(S) \to \Aut(H_1(S))$, and hence is a normal subgroup.
+In other words, the Torelli group $\I_{g, n}$ is the kernel of the canonical homomorphism $\PMod(S) \to \Aut(H_1(S))$, hence it is a normal subgroup.
 An element $f \in \PMod(S)$ is called Torelli, or a Torelli element, if $f \in \I_{g, n}$.
-Note that the Torelli group is non-trivial and proper subgroup of $\PMod(S)$.
-Indeed, it follows from \eqref{eqn.Dehnhomology} that for an essential simple closed curce $c$, the Dehn twist $T_c$ is Torelli if and only if $c$ is separating.
+Note that the Torelli group is non-trivial and a proper subgroup of $\PMod(S)$.
+Indeed, it follows from \eqref{eqn.Dehnhomology} that for an essential simple closed curve $c$, the Dehn twist $T_c$ is Torelli if and only if $c$ is separating.
 Thurston also showed that there are pseudo-Anosov Torelli elements \cite{Thurston_construction}.